xiao-liu/zeta-go/README.md

 All the checkpoints and the final model will be saved to the directory `models/<model_name>`.

+You can use the `--num_workers` flag to specify the number of processes during the generation of self-play data and the comparison of the networks.
+By default it is 4 times the number of CPUs in your computer.

 **Resume training from a previous checkpoint**

 Run ```python main.py resume <model_name>``` to resume the training.